luanrubensf/projeto-microcontroladores-web/README.md

 # projeto-microcontroladores-web

 Microcontroller subject project.
-This site is able to communicate with a board that uses MQTT protocol, using Mosquitto.
+This site is able to communicate with a eletronic board that uses MQTT protocol, using Mosquitto.

 # How to use: